mariaka86/reading-notes-401/class-24.md

 Looking ahead at this module’s course schedule, What do you look forward to learning?

+Learning how to contribute to open source.

 What are your learning goals after reading and reviewing the class README?

+Be able to grasp every readings main point.